Rust-GCC/gccrs/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

      * Places each keyword ``use`` in USE clauses on a separate line
      * Splits the line just before the keyword ``record`` in a RECORD type declaration
-     * Indents named blocks and loop statments with respect to the name
+     * Indents named blocks and loop statements with respect to the name
      * When necessary, splits binary operators always before the operator
      * Inserts an extra blank before various occurrences of ``(`` and ``:``
      * When it is necessary to split a line between two subexpressions (because